Hellofresh (ETR:HFG) PT Set at €65.00 by Berenberg Bank

-Berenberg Bank set a €65.00 ($76.47) price objective on Hellofresh (ETR:HFG) in a research report released on Tuesday morning, Borsen Zeitung reports.
-The brokerage currently has a buy rating on the stock.
+Hellofresh (ETR:HFG) has been assigned a €65.00 ($76.47) price objective by research analysts at Berenberg Bank in a report issued on Monday, Borsen Zeitung reports.
+The brokerage presently has a “buy” rating on the stock.
+Berenberg Bank’s price target points to a potential upside of 34.85% from the company’s previous close.

 HelloFresh SE delivers meal kit solutions to prepare home-cooked meals using its recipes.
 The company offers premium meals, double portions, and others, as well as seasonal meal-kits, including a Christmas and Thanksgiving boxes; and wines and snacks.
 It also sells meal-kits through the retail supermarket channel, as well as vending machines.